puhoy/lspace/README.md

 a cli ebook manager built around [isbnlib](https://github.com/xlcnd/isbnlib)

-when importing it tries to find isbns in the files metadata and in the text to fetch correct metadata about the book. also, it gets metadata from google books and openlibrary based on the filename.
+when importing it tries to find isbns in the files metadata and in the text. with the isbn it tries to fetch metadata about the book from google books and openlibrary. if no isbn is found, it queries metadata based on the filename.

 after this, your properly renamed files will be stored in your library folder.

 currently supports epub and pdf.